justinmklam/personal-blog/content/posts/2025/08/handwired-skeletyl/index.md

 I followed the [QMK tutorial](https://docs.qmk.fm/newbs) and forked the repo, ran the new keyboard command, and then updated the config.
 With the RP2040, the bootloader and processor needed to just be RP2040 instead of the dev board, which was one of the default options.

 It took a while to figure out what the correct configuration was for the layout, but I eventually got it done with a bit of help from ChatGPT.

+For the firmware flashing, I just set the split enabled flag for each side and commented out the opposite side.
+Maybe next time I’ll use EEPROM or setting a pin high to avoid needing to build different firmware for each side.

 ```c
 #pragma once